Did You Know... 1 in 4 Americans suffer from a long-term skin condition, according to the American Academy of Dermatology?

-A feeling that has become common emotional thread within the sensitive skin community, one that I have been a victim of for many years of my life.
-I had trained my body to perfectly position my arms to hide my skin so as to not call attention to myself, all because of the stigma that surrounds unfavorable skin.
+These feelings have become common emotional threads within the sensitive skin community, one that I have been a part of for many years of my life.
+I had trained myself to perfectly position my arms to hide my skin, so as to not call attention to myself, all because of the stigma that surrounds imperfect skin.

 MY STORY TO GOOD SKIN

 It’s still hard for me to talk about my own story without feeling emotional.
-I remember one night I woke up to my arm covered in blood.
-This wasn’t the first time I had woken up this way.
-Ever since I was a baby I had a habit of scratching in my sleep, often waking up to open skin, leaving myself at risk for infection but this time was worse than I had ever imagined.
-It was 3:20 in the morning… I wiped off my arm and began pacing.
+I remember one night I woke up to my arm covered in blood, but this wasn’t the first time I had woken up this way.
+Since I was a baby, I had a habit of scratching in my sleep.
+I'd often wake up to open skin, leaving myself at risk for infection, but this time was worse than I had ever imagined.
+It was 3:20 in the morning as I wiped off my arm and began pacing.
 I paced all night, crying and doing anything I could to get my mind off the pain.
-Folding piles of laundry, washing dishes, but my arms were wrecked.
-Between my usual (and severe eczema), my past scarring, a bout of impetigo, and this new rash the discomfort was unbearable.
-I found myself defeated, mumbling “Is this going to be forever?”
+I folded piles of laundry and washed dishes, but nothing could distract me from the reality that my arms were wrecked.
+Between my usual (and severe eczema), my past scarring, a bout of impetigo, and this new rash, the discomfort was unbearable.
+I found myself defeated, mumbling, “Is this going to be my life forever?”

-I grew up in the care of a compassionate dermatologist, I had used every cream, I had taken so many rounds of oral steroids and my cabinet had every single over the counter “free and clear” brand.
-Which made me ask … What is wrong with me?
+I grew up in the care of a compassionate dermatologist, had used every cream, and had taken countless rounds of oral steroids.
+My cabinet also had every single over-the-counter “free and clear” sensitive skin brands, which made me ask: what is wrong with me?

-When I finally got the correct diagnosis of contact dermatitis to 17 common chemicals (sulfates/parabens/fragrance/etc), that inspired me to start making my own formulas, and ultimately finding relief.
+When I finally got the correct diagnosis of contact dermatitis, caused by allergies to 17 common chemicals (sulfates/parabens/fragrance/etc), it inspired me to start making my own skin care formulas which ultimately brought relief.

-My eczema was being triggered by stress, hormones and body care products.
-Which taught me how to avoid these triggers (by products/environmental factors), all to maintain my skin and reduce occasional flare ups with Good JuJu Herbal products.
+My eczema was triggered by stress, hormones, and body care products.
+I eventually learned how to avoid these triggers (with the help of products/environmental factors), all to maintain healthy skin and reduce occasional flare-ups with Good JuJu Herbal products.

-The idea for this initiative has been in my head for a long time.
-It came from a place of combining two feelings:
+The idea for the #ThisisGOODskin initiative has been in my head for a long time, coming from a place of combining two experiences:

--The stigma and judgement I felt even after starting the business.
-When I would get stressed about an upcoming event and my eczema would flare up.
-I would show up to summer markets with my arms covered to skip comments about my lifelong skin condition I couldn’t control, only maintain.
+2) The stigma and judgement I felt even after starting the business.
+I would get stressed about an upcoming event, and my eczema would flare up.
+I would show up to summer markets with my arms covered to avoid comments about a lifelong skin condition I couldn’t control, only maintain.
 The concept of skin maintenance or skin acceptance has always been so far removed from the beauty and product industry that it is a foreign concept and taboo topic.

-This business isn’t about money to me, it is my personal story, and part of the story is the journey to accept my imperfectly perfect skin.
+This business isn’t about money to me.
+It is my personal story, and part of my story includes the journey to accepting my imperfectly-perfect skin.

-This got me thinking why, with so many of us living with this, why is there no mainstream skin care line talking about the multiple factors (in and out of our control) usually compound to cause these common skin issues?
-And is it this misrepresentation that causes us to carry that shame and embarrassment when in reality, clear skin is a rarity that requires a lot of time, maintenance, and resources to achieve.
+This got me thinking: with so many of us living with this, why is there no mainstream skin care brand talking about the multiple factors (in and out of our control) that usually contribute to these common skin issues?
+And is it this misrepresentation that causes us to carry shame and embarrassment when, in reality, clear skin is a rarity that requires a lot of time, maintenance, and resources to achieve?

-Will my products repair your skin and help to keep it healthy? - Yes.
+Will my products repair your skin and help keep it healthy?
+Yes.

-The first step to narrowing down what’s causing a skin issue is by adding or removing a product into your daily skincare routine.
-And while many people have success during this first step - it’s an oversimplification that may not result in long term results.
+The first step to narrowing down what’s causing a skin issue is by adding or removing a product in your daily skin care routine.
+And while many people have success during this first step, it’s an oversimplification that may not result in long term results.

-While other companies stop the conversation bragging that “Buy here & now & skin success will never end” to continue selling products, we at Good JuJu Herbal know that there’s more to the story than fancy products on a shelf.
+While other companies stop the conversation by saying, “Buy here & now & your skin's success will never end,” to continue selling products, we at Good JuJu Herbal know that there’s more to good skin than fancy products on a shelf.

-That's why we hope this campaign will not only strengthen your self-confidence and acceptance of your own skin, but educate you on the best matienence for your skin by talking to others who are in your shoes.
+That's why we hope this campaign will not only strengthen your self-confidence and acceptance of your own skin, but educate you on the best skin care routine for your skin by talking to others who share your experiences.

 Let's bring all 85 million of us together and shout from the rooftops that all skin is good skin!